Charles Colson: Political engagement

 In 1988, Colson became involved with the Elizabeth Morgan case, visiting Morgan in jail and lobbying to change federal law in order to free her.

 On October 3, 2002, Colson was one of the co-signers of the Land letter sent to President George W. Bush.
 The letter was written by Richard D. Land, president of the Ethics and Religious Liberty Commission of the Southern Baptist Convention and co-signed by four prominent American evangelical Christian leaders with Colson among them.
 The letter outlined their theological support for a just war in the form of a pre-emptive invasion of Iraq.

 On June 1, 2005, Colson appeared in the national news commenting on the revelation that W. Mark Felt was Deep Throat.
 Colson expressed disapproval in Felt's role in the Watergate scandal, first in the context of Felt being an FBI employee who should have known better than to disclose the results of a government investigation to the press (violating a fundamental tenet of FBI culture), and second in the context of the trust placed in him (which demanded a more active response, such as a face-to-face confrontation with the FBI director or Nixon or, had that failed, public resignation).
 His criticism of Felt provoked a harsh response from Benjamin Bradlee, former executive editor of The Washington Post, one of only three individuals to know who Deep Throat was prior to the public disclosure, who said he was "baffled" that Colson and Liddy were "lecturing the world about public morality" considering their role in the Watergate scandal.
 Bradlee stated that "as far as I'm concerned they have no standing in the morality debate."

 Colson also supported the passage of Proposition 8.
 He signed his name to a full-page ad in the December 5, 2008 The New York Times that objected to violence and intimidation against religious institutions and believers in the wake of the passage of Proposition 8.
-The ad stated that "violence and intimidation are always wrong, whether the victims are believers, gay people, or anyone else."
+The ad said that "violence and intimidation are always wrong, whether the victims are believers, gay people, or anyone else."
 A dozen other religious and human rights activists from several different faiths also signed the ad, noting that they "differ on important moral and legal questions", including Proposition 8.

+Public lectures

+In 1999, Colson delivered the thirteenth Erasmus lecture, titled The Modernist Impasse, Christian Opportunity, sponsored by First Things magazine and the Institute on Religion and Public Life.
+In his address, Colson examined the moral and cultural fragmentation of the modern West, arguing that Christianity offers a coherent vision of truth and community capable of renewing public life.
+The lecture reflected his lifelong concern with faith in the public square and the moral foundations of democracy.